khaliqgant/laid-back-vj/README.md

 * [Playlistbuddy](http://www.playlistbuddy.com/) allows you to make youtube playlists from a Spotify playlist
 * Prioritize Vevo videos [SO](https://stackoverflow.com/questions/29369368/youtube-api-search-vevo-video-in-priority)
+* Create youtube playlists on the fly [link](https://www.labnol.org/internet/create-youtube-playlists/28827/)

 # Inspiration
 * Shout out to [Shelby.tv](http://shelby.tv/)

+# Todos
+* Figure out simplified build system workflow
+* Would like to use gulp to orcestrate
+* Typescript to check all files, fe and be
+* Webpack to pack frontend files and backend files to behave as normal